Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Dataset Details

-\paragraph{Node labels based on eccentricity estimation.} As mentioned in Section~\ref{sec:dataset}, we use a $16$-hop ego-network to estimate the eccentricity of each node.
-Specifically, after obtaining the neighborhood $\mathcal{N}_{16}(v)$ within 16 hops of node $v$, we compute the shortest path from node $v$ to all nodes within this neighborhood, and take the maximum as the estimated eccentricity $\hat{\varepsilon}(v)$:
+\paragraph{Controllable long-range signal based on local eccentricity.} As mentioned in Section~\ref{sec:dataset long-range dependency}, we use a $k$-hop ego-network to estimate the eccentricity of each node.
+Specifically, after obtaining the neighborhood $\mathcal{N}_{k}(v)$ within $k$ hops of node $v$, we compute the shortest path from node $v$ to all nodes within this neighborhood, and take the maximum as the local eccentricity $\hat{\varepsilon}_k(v)$:

 where $\rho_w(v, u)$ is the weighted shortest path distance from node $v$ to node $u$, $P(v, u)$ denotes the set of all possible paths from node $v$ to node $u$, and $w(e)$ represents the edge weight for edge~$e$.
-Here, we use one of the edge features \textit{road length} as the edge weight $w(e)$, such that the estimated eccentricity $\hat{\varepsilon}(v)$ will indicate the maximal traveling distance (in meters) from node $v$ to its $16$-th hop neighbors.
-Figure~\ref{fig:label-distribution} shows the distributions of such approximation across different city networks, in which \texttt{Paris} and \texttt{Shanghai} have the most skewed and uniform distributions, respectively.
-After obtaining the approximations for all nodes, we split them into $10$ quantiles as the final node labels.
+Here, we use one of the edge features \textit{road length} as the edge weight $w(e)$, such that the local eccentricity $\hat{\varepsilon}_k(v)$ will indicate the maximal traveling distance (in meters) from node $v$ to its $k$-hop neighbors.
+Figure~\ref{fig:label-distribution} shows the distributions of such approximation at $k=16$ across different city networks, in which \texttt{Paris} and \texttt{Shanghai} have the most skewed and uniform distributions, respectively.

+Importantly, this method allows us to know a priori that the long-range signal should be highly correlated with the hop $k$, which facilitates us in task design and model benchmarking.
+Lastly, after obtaining the local eccentricity for all nodes, we split them into $10$ quantiles as the final node labels for transductive classification.